idjorgon/terraform-azure-course/README.md

     - Create/have a terraform plan file that you can save
     - Type `terraform plan -out tf_plan/terraform.plan` in the terminal to create and save the plan file
     - Type `terraform show -json terraform.plan` to ensure that the file is created and you are able to view it in JSON format
-    - We will use this plan file to compare and test the resources
+    - Use this plan file to compare and test the resources

 - Type `./tests/unit/unit.tests.ps1` in PowerShell terminal from the main/root directory of the repo

+## Running sample unit tests using the Terraform Test Framework

+- Type `terraform test` in the terminal (this will run and execute the terraform tests)

 ## A few fundamental Terraform workflow commands